shawnodo/hello-world/README.md

 # hello-world
-Right now a test, but in the future something more this is for training.
+Right now a test, but in the future something more.
+This is for training.